-Whether you’ve sat around waiting for your Hogwarts letter or felt your way through a coat closet for the gateway to Narnia, you’ve probably been transported by a good fantasy book.
-But the genre isn’t all witches, wardrobes, and whimsy.
-Beyond offering temporary escape from the pressures of daily life, fantasy can help us confront them.
+Whether you’ve sat around waiting for your Hogwarts letter or looked for Narnia in the back of a closet, you've probably dreamt of stepping into your favorite fantasy books and leaving the real world behind.
+But the genre isn’t all witches, wardrobes, and whimsy!
+Beyond offering temporary escape from the pressures of daily life, the best fantasy books help us confront them.

-Stories of the otherworldly aid readers in making sense of this world, refracting change, decay, and heartache through a magical lens so we can see them all the more clearly — and face them head-on.
-A good fantasy captures the imagination and illuminates the mind with childlike wonder.
-But it also makes us think, creating worlds that linger in our memories long after we turn the final page.
+Stories of the otherworldly allow readers to make sense of this world, refracting change, wickedness, and heartache through a magical lens so we can see them all more clearly — and face them head-on.
+A good fantasy book illuminates the mind with childlike wonder, but also lingers in our memories because of its connection to real life.

-In other words, a good fantasy book shows us the world in another guise — while being a universe unto itself.
-Here are some unforgettable worlds for you to explore, in 60 of the best fantasy books of all time.
+In other words, great fantasy books show us the world in another guise, yet each is also a universe unto itself.
+We hope you enjoy exploring them in this list of the best fantasy books of all time!

 If you're feeling overwhelmed by the number of amazing fantasy books on hand, you can also take our 1-minute quiz below to narrow it down quickly and get a personalized fantasy series recommendation 😉

 1. Alice’s Adventures in Wonderland by Lewis Carroll (1865)

-Even if you’re not a math geek, you’re probably familiar with the algebraist Charles Dodgson — you just know him as Lewis Carroll.
-Much of Dr. Dodgson’s mathematical work attempted to get at the precise nature of logic.
-But his zany alter-ego wrote stories that defied it, twisting it into dreamlike, fantastical shapes: a hookah-smoking caterpillar, a flamingo-filled croquet-ground, an anxiously thumping foot attached to a perpetually tardy White Rabbit.
-We encounter all these through the eyes of a little girl named Alice, who stumbles onto them at the other end of a rabbit hole.
-Alice's Adventures in Wonderland have delighted adults and children alike since they made their way into print over a century and a half ago — and today is recognized as a momentous early foray into the fantasy genre as a whole.
+Even if you’re not a math geek, you’re probably familiar with the algebraist Charles Dodgson — you just know him his much more famous alter-ego, Lewis Carroll.
+Unlike Dodgson, Carroll wrote stories that defied logic, twisting it into dreamlike, fantastical shapes: a hookah-smoking caterpillar, a flamingo-filled croquet-ground, a perpetually tardy White Rabbit.
+The result was Alice's Adventures in Wonderland, which has delighted adults and children alike since it was published over a century and a half ago — and today is recognized as a momentous early foray into the fantasy genre as a whole.

 2. The King of Elfland’s Daughter by Lord Dunsany (1924)